-Since we have to board Napa once in a while when we’re away on business, we have to keep him up to date on his kennel couch vaccination.
-He’s never caught the disease so far (although he HAS gotten influenza from doggy daycare), but the insistence on getting the shot had me curious as to what to look out for.
+Since we have to board Napa once in a while when we’re away on business, we have to keep him up to date on his kennel cough vaccination.
+He’s never caught the disease so far (although he HAS gotten influenza from doggy daycare), but the insistence on getting the shot had me curious as to what kennel cough symptoms to look out for.

 Here are the top 5 Kennel Cough Symptoms:

 - Eye discharge